 Narikala Fortress

-Narikala Fortress dominates Tbilisi's Old Town from its hilltop location.
-It can be reached by hiking along paths or taking the cable car from Rike Park, making it an accessible trip for everyone.
+The Narikala Fortress overlooks the old town of Tbilisi from the top of the hill (see on map).
+It can be accessed by walking along the street or by taking the cable car from Rike Park, making it an accessible walk for everyone.

 In any case, even though it's closed, it's worth visiting and walking around the area, as the entire area is not only picturesque and touristy, but also offers spectacular panoramic views from the stretch that runs from the fortress to Mother Georgia.